 Research Intern

-Adam Paul recently completed a Master of Public Administration degree at the University of Manitoba.
+Adam Paul (Metis) recently completed a Master of Public Administration degree at the University of Manitoba.
 Prior to grad school, Adam Paul completed a Bachelor of Arts (4 Year Honours) in Political Science at Brandon University.

 Adam Paul has experience working in Research and Academia.
 He also has experience in Public Administration as a Policy Analyst with the Manitoba Government at Apprenticeship Manitoba and with the Government of Canada at Crown Indigenous Relations and Northern Affairs Canada.
 Adam Paul is currently working as a Performance Analyst with the Manitoba Government at Manitoba Health Seniors and Long-term Care.